AaronAmberman/WPF.AA.CustomControls/README.md

 ![image](https://i.imgur.com/I0rN2sL.png)

-(This image will not show on [nuget](https://www.nuget.org/) because GitHub changed how they manage uploaded content and I do not have an account at any of the trusted domain websites for nuget.org.
-Please visit the [repo](https://github.com/AaronAmberman/WPF.AA.CustomControls) on GitHub to see the imagery.
-Sorry, hopefully in the future GitHub and Nuget can start playing nice together because Microsoft owns both of them now.)

 # GridSplitterPopupExpander Example
 Behaves like the AvalonDock side auto popup window, except that it cannot be ripped out or pinned.